com-480-data-visualization/project-2023-choo-choo-data-darlings/README.md

 - Information about actual data fields: https://opentransportdata.swiss/en/cookbook/actual-data/
 - Information about location codes: https://didok.ch/en/glossary-stop-points-location-codes/

+### Additional data for stop coordinates

+The additional data for stop coordinates can be found here: https://opentransportdata.swiss/fr/dataset/bav_liste

 ### API

 The API documentation can be found here: